 - Remember that the policy is just the beginning.
 Putting it out there and telling people to read it, simply isn’t good enough.
 Provide guidance, advice and support to those people that need to implement it.

 If you follow these steps when it comes to your people policies, you won’t go too far wrong.
 Remember, it’s not what you say, it’s the way that you say it!

-This article was brought to you by myhrtoolkit, a HR software system designed to help you make your staff compliant with your policy and procedures by providing modules for document management.
-For a free demonstration or for more information call 0345 225 0414 or start your free trial today.
+This article was brought to you by myhrtoolkit, an HR software system designed to help you make your staff compliant with your policy and procedures by providing modules for document management.

 Written by Gemma Dale